xpack/web-doxygen/website/docs/api/classes/vhdl-parser-tokenmgrerror.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Returns a detailed message for the Error when it is thrown by the token manager to indicate a lexical error.</p>
+Returns a detailed message for the Error when it is thrown by the token manager to indicate a lexical error.

-<p>Parameters : EOFSeen : indicates if EOF caused the lexical error curLexState : lexical state in which this error occurred errorLine : line number when the error occurred errorColumn : column number when the error occurred errorAfter : prefix that was seen before this error occurred curchar : the offending character Note: You can customize the lexical error message by modifying this method.</p>
+Parameters : EOFSeen : indicates if EOF caused the lexical error curLexState : lexical state in which this error occurred errorLine : line number when the error occurred errorColumn : column number when the error occurred errorAfter : prefix that was seen before this error occurred curchar : the offending character Note: You can customize the lexical error message by modifying this method.

-<p>Definition at line 58 of file <a href="/web-doxygen/docs/api/files/vhdlparser/tokenmgrerror-h">TokenMgrError.h</a>.</p>
+Definition at line 58 of file <a href="/web-doxygen/docs/api/files/vhdlparser/tokenmgrerror-h">TokenMgrError.h</a>.
 </div>
 </div>